MSW-MSEM Dual Degree

 The dual degree is flexible and allows students to begin and/or finish one of the programs before enrolling in the other.
-Students may also chose to enroll in both the MSW and MSEM progam and complete them simultaneously.
+Students may also choose to enroll in both the MSW and

 - If you are interested in applying to the joint MSW/MSEM Program, you must complete applications for both programs; however, only one application fee will be required.
 Please be sure that your essay addresses your interest in the MSEM program and how the two programs will help you to address your educational and long-term career goals in the areas of emergency management and social work.

 - Please be sure to check each program's application deadline since each program has different deadlines.

 - For additional information and specific questions please contact the program coordinators - Dr. Sepideh Yalda (MSEM program) or Dr. Marc Felizzi (MSW program)